trunk-io/docs/code-quality/overview/why-code-quality.md

 ### **Why not just write a script?**&#x20;

 [ESLint](https://github.com/eslint/eslint) adopted Trunk Code Quality to replace their [linter script](https://github.com/eslint/eslint/pull/18643/files#diff-3fc6364bd19a0e4ee8d1e0fe312541201418d80f9d1b08015db4d11e7dbde39e) because it's difficult to maintain.
 Writing a script that can do everything a metalinter does is not trivial.
-You need to handle per-line and file properly ignores, adapt to the many config and output formats of different tools, support different OS and architectures, lint in a way that's [git-aware](how-does-it-work.md#hold-the-line) so it can run on large code bases quickly, and adapt to breaking changes or newly added linters.
+You need to handle per-line and file ignores properly, adapt to the many config and output formats of different tools, support different OS and architectures, lint in a way that's [git-aware](how-does-it-work.md#hold-the-line) so it can run on large code bases quickly, and adapt to breaking changes or newly added linters.

 That code is outside of a project's core goals and is bound to become debt.
 Code Quality is free to run locally and in CI, and reporting to the [Web App](../ci-setup/github-integration.md) is free for open-source teams.&#x20;